 - Exit Counseling Guide for Direct Loan Borrowers: Prior to graduation, all candidates for graduation must complete exit counseling that explains the rights and responsibilities as a Direct Loan borrower.
 The counseling is completed on-campus.

 Under the Federal Direct Loan Programs, the U.S. Department of Education electronically transmits loan amounts to the college.
 The loan proceeds are credited to the respective student’s account within three days of receipt of such funds.
 Loan proceeds may be disbursed in accordance with federal regulations, as follows:

-- The Office of the Director of Financial Services is in receipt of a signed and accepted financial aid award notification (Wade College Student Financial Plan).
+- The Financial Services Departments is in receipt of a signed and accepted financial aid award notification (Wade College Student Financial Plan).

-- The Office of the Director of Financial Services is in receipt of an Award Letter from the college’s third-party servicer.
+- The Financial Services Department is in receipt of an Award Letter from the college’s third-party servicer.

 - The Direct Loan Service Center has received, accepted, and guaranteed the student and parent signed promissory note(s).

 - For parents applying for the PLUS loan, the credit check must be approved by the Direct Loan Service Center and the college must receive notification of the approval.

 For information on direct loan interest rates and calculators, please visit http://www2.ed.gov/offices/OSFAP/DirectLoan/calc.html.